djalbat/reaction/README.md

 - The `libES2015` directories in both the root and `examples` directories have been renamed `es6`.
 - Component state has been put back by popular demand.
 - The examples have been moved to the `es6` folder.
+- In the examples, the static `run()` methods and spurious classes have been replaced with functions.

 ## Installation